 - Privacy Shield to be reviewed by both the EU and the US jointly on an annual basis.

 You cannot really compare the Privacy Shield with GDPR, as one is a mechanism for ensuring that companies in the US comply with the requirements of the other.
-Both serve the same overall purpose; to protect the rights of people living within the EU, and ensure their rights freedoms are equally protected whether their data is treated in the EU or the US.
+Both serve the same overall purpose; to protect the rights of people living within the EU, and to ensure that their rights and freedoms are equally protected whether their data is treated in the EU or the US.

 What is meant by consent under the GDPR?